easycoder/easycoder-py/README.md

 # Introduction
 **_EasyCoder_** is a high-level English-like scripting language suited for prototyping and rapid testing of ideas.
 It operates on the command line and a graphics module is under construction.
 This version of the language is written in Python and it acts as a fairly thin wrapper around Python functions, giving fast compilation and good runtime performance for general applications.
 <hr>

-For the JavaScript version of **_EasyCoder_**, which provides a full set of graphical features to run in a browser, please visit
+There is also a JavaScript version of **_EasyCoder_**, which provides a full set of graphical features to run in a browser.
+For this, please visit

 Repository: [https://github.com/easycoder/easycoder.github.io](https://github.com/easycoder/easycoder.github.io)
 Website: [https://easycoder.github.io](https://easycoder.github.io)